DIY Ghost Feet Halloween Kid Craft

 Place straight down onto a piece of black paper.
 We practiced this a few times before getting started with no paint because we would have smeared the heck out of our paper if we hadn’t.

 And here are our footprints.
-On the left we used a paint brush to fill in the insole area.
+On the left, we used a paintbrush to fill in the insole area.
 On the right is what we got naturally with the thick paint.
-Runnier paint will do a lot better and you may not need to touch up with a brush at all!
+Runnier paint will do a lot better and you may not need to touch it up with a brush at all!

 Once dry, draw little faces onto the heel area to make little ghosts!

 If your little one is little enough, you can have two ghosts on the same piece of paper, one for each foot!

 When I asked what he thought about the craft this 9-year-old admitted that he might be getting a bit too old for this, BUT that it was messy and fun!